-For getting the image credentials, visit the Delphix DCT Download58 page and login with your user login credentials.
+To get the image credentials, visit the Delphix DCT Download page and login with your user login credentials.
 Once logged in, select the DCT Helm Repository link and accept the Terms and Conditions.
 Use password from the popup screen, as shown below.